The Friends of Colvin Run Mill

 We look forward to welcoming you and your family to this impressive slice of Northern Virginia history and landscape.

-This website introduces you to FOCRM and its Board of Directors (Friends), our activities (In Gear), explains how to join and support FOCRM (Be a Friend), displays great pictures of the site (Fine Grain Pics), provides information on other historic mills in the area (Old Mills) and a barrel full of other super fine stuff!
+This website introduces you to FOCRM and its Board of Directors (Friends), our activities (In Gear), new developments and videos (Hot Grits), explains how to join and support FOCRM (Be a Friend), displays great pictures of the site (Fine Grain Pics), provides information on other historic mills in the area (Old Mills), and a barrel full of other super fine stuff!

 George Washington didn't sleep here but he owned the land which he thought was a good "mill seat."
 It had water for power, white oaks for the water wheel and gears, a steep slope for an over-shot water wheel, and was close to the Potomac River and on the Leesburg/Alexandria Turnpike so mill products could be transported to Alexandria for sale and on onward shipment to England.